Timnit Gebru: Exit from Google

-Following the negative publicity over the circumstances of her exit, Sundar Pichai, CEO of Alphabet, Google's parent company, publicly apologized on Twitter without clarifying whether Gebru was terminated or resigned and initiated a months-long investigation into the incident.
-Upon conclusion of the review, Dean announced Google would be changing its "approach for handling how certain employees leave the company", but still did not clarify whether or not Gebru's leaving Google was voluntary.
+Following the negative publicity over the circumstances of her exit, Sundar Pichai, CEO of Alphabet, Google's parent company, initiated a months-long investigation into the incident.
+Upon conclusion of the review, Dean announced Google would be changing its "approach for handling how certain employees leave the company."
 Additionally, Dean said there would be changes to how research papers with "sensitive" topics would be reviewed, and diversity, equity, and inclusion goals would be reported to Alphabet's board of directors quarterly.
-Gebru wrote on Twitter that she "expected nothing more" from Google and pointed out that the changes were due to the requests she was allegedly terminated for but that no one was held accountable for it.
-In the aftermath, two Google employees resigned from their positions at the company.
+Google also held a forum for Black employees to discuss experiences with racism at the company, followed by a group psychotherapy session with a licensed therapist.
+Some employees said the therapy referrals were dismissive of the harm they felt Gebru's alleged termination had caused.